Skip main navigation

 Overview

-With certain exceptions, businesses employing 50 or more persons in the State of Wisconsin must provide written notice 60 days before implementing a "business (plant) closing" or "mass layoff" in the state.
+With certain exceptions, businesses employing 50 or more persons in the State of Wisconsin must provide written notice 60 days before implementing a business or plant closing or mass layoff in the state.

-Notice and Worker Adjustment Retraining and Notification (WARN) Requirements
+Notice and Worker Adjustment Retraining and Notification (WARN) Act Requirements

-The notice requirement is similar to, but not the same as, notice requirements under the federal Worker Adjustment Retraining and Notification ("WARN") Act.
+The notice requirement under Wisconsin law is similar to the notice requirements under the federal Worker Adjustment Retraining and Notification (WARN) Act.

 Frequently Asked Questions